artichoke/artichoke/spec-runner/README.md

 `spec-runner` is the [ruby/spec][ruby-spec] runner for Artichoke.

-`spec-runner` is a wrapper around [`MSpec`][mspec-sources] and [vendored ruby/spec sources][ruby-spec-sources] that works with the Artichoke virtual filesystem. `spec-runner` runs the specs declared in a [manifest file].
+`spec-runner` is a wrapper around [`MSpec`][mspec-sources] and [vendored ruby/spec sources][ruby-spec-sources] that works with the Artichoke virtual file system. `spec-runner` runs the specs declared in a [manifest file].

 ## Spec Manifest